bernhardAxonIvy/doc/source/engine-guide/configuration/system-database/case-insensitive-searches.rst

 .. _systemdb-case-insensitive-searches:

-Case insensitive searches
+Case Insensitive Searches
 =========================

-If a case insensitive search is required, it must be guaranteed that the affected column has a case insensitive collation.
+If a case insensitive search is required, the affected column has to have a case insensitive collation.

 #.
 Check character set & collation of the column
 #.
 Change character set & collation if necessary

 .. rubric:: Character set and collation

-All characters in databases are encoded with a specific charset (e.g. utf8, latin1, cp1257).
-Lastly it defines which kind of characters can be stored at all.
+All characters in databases are encoded with a specific character set (e.g. utf8, latin1, cp1257).
+This defines which characters can be stored.

 The collation is a set of rules that defines how the database management system compares and orders the data (e.g. utf8_unicode_ci, latin2_general_ci).
 Common